 When balanced, these integrated qualities underpin design and business decisions in the long-term service of problems that run the gamut from ease of use improvements ➔ heightened efficiencies ➔ the reduction of adverse events ➔ innovation ➔ a more human tomorrow.

-This is a tricky balance to strike in an increasingly complex world where change is constant and sustainable outcomes are a concern, as patterns of the past are unlikely to apply moving forward.
+This is a tricky balance to strike in a turbulent, complex world where change is constant and sustainable outcomes are a concern, as patterns of the past are unlikely to apply moving forward.
 (What got us here won’t get us there.)
 Fortunately, first principles in design stand the test of time.

 Related Practices / Interests